 \section{Conclusion}

-In this paper, we present \ours, an innovative approach for augmenting frozen LLMs with massive external tools without expensive fine-tuning.
-Our method distinguishes itself by leveraging the concept of toolken embeddings that correspond to specific tools, enabling LLMs to call and use these tools as easily as generating a word token.
+We presented \ours, a new approach for augmenting frozen LLMs with massive external tools without expensive fine-tuning.
+Our method introduces the concept of toolken embedding for each tool, enabling LLMs to call and use different tools as easily as generating word tokens.
 Our approach overcomes the limitations of current fine-tuning and in-context learning paradigms, enabling LLMs to accommodate a much larger set of tools and use extensive demonstration data for learning toolken embeddings.
-Our experiments demonstrated the compelling advantages of \ours.
-On a series of complex tasks, ranging from numerical reasoning, knowledge-based question answering, to embodied plan generation, we observed a significant enhancement in LLM performance with the help of toolken embeddings.
+On a series of tasks, ranging from numerical reasoning, knowledge-based question answering, to embodied plan generation, we observed a significant enhancement in LLM performance with the help of toolken embeddings.
 More importantly, \ours is able to rapidly adapt and leverage new tools, demonstrating its capacity to keep pace with the constantly evolving landscape of massive tools.
 We expect future research to learn robust toolken embeddings not only from demonstration data, but also other rich forms of experience \citep{hu2022toward}, such as tool descriptions and input-output records.
 We are also interested in exploring the integration of toolken embeddings to recent advanced planning techniques~\cite{hao2023reasoning}, with the goal of developing an autonomous agent to solve complex real-world problems.